Updates

 7.5

-The 97% accuracy is Opus Clip’s most consistently praised feature and it holds up in practice.
+The 97% accuracy holds up in practice.
 The captions arrive in the animated, keyword-highlighted, emoji-integrated social style that performs well on TikTok and Reels.
 One honest limitation: if your source video has burned-in subtitles, Opus Clip adds its own captions on top, creating a visual conflict.
-The fix requires sourcing clean video without embedded subtitles or disabling Opus Clip’s captions and adding them back manually — neither is great.
-If you record with burned-in subtitles, test this before subscribing.
+Test this before subscribing if you record with burned-in subtitles.

 Social Scheduler